MultiSafepay/docs/content/my-account/manage-account/managing-currencies.md

 ## Enabling currencies

-To view the currencies currently enabled in your account, go to **Finance > Balance**.
+To view the currencies currently enabled for your account, in your dashboard go to **Finance > Balance**.

 To enable new currencies, email the Support Team at <support@multisafepay.com>

 You must also add a [business bank account](/account/business-bank-accounts/) that supports the currency.
 Follow these steps to ensure transactions can be processed in that currency and no conversion is required:

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Finance > Balance > Add bank account**.
 3. Process a bank transfer in the new currency to confirm the business bank account.